webo-agency/en/content/1.services/ux-ui-design.md

 ---

 #title
-#### 03. Projektowanie prototypu
+#### 03. Prototype design

 #description
-Stworzenie koncepcji produktu - w kolejnym kroku projektujemy architekturę informacji, szkicujemy pierwsze widoki, kończąc na makietach UX (prototypie/szkielecie strony).
+Creating a product concept - in the next step, we design the information architecture, sketch the first views, ending with UX mockups (prototype/site skeleton).

 :::::
 :::::process-tile-arrow-md